 - In the Terminal Window type “sudo apt-get install lilo“, which is a Linux gadget that will fix your woes;

-It downloaded, then gave me a prompt box which required me to hit enter before it installed Lilo.
-There were some warnings telling me to do something otherwise the computer might not work.
+Once downloaded, you’ll get a prompt box which requires you to hit enter before it installs Lilo.
+I got some warnings telling me to do something otherwise the computer might not work.
 The computer wasn’t working anyway, so I ignored those warnings and…

 - Done.
 Reboot.